 The Prairie Fire Festival is a week-long event in tribute to the ranchers of the Flint Hills of Kansas who participate in the annual range management practice of burning the prairie.

 Our precious tallgrass prairie lands were first fire-managed by Mother Nature with fires caused by lightning.
 Indigenous Native Americans likely noticed that the bison returned to graze on freshly-burned prairie, creating an ideal hunting situation.
 It is also likely that Native Americans then began to purposefully set the prairie ablaze as a management tool.
 European settlers learned the prairie-fire principal from the Native Americans, and incorporated the practice into the management of the finest cattle-grazing lands on earth.
+If you want to buy custom essay that explains the history of this tradition in more detail, contact us via form at the site.

 One of the integral prairie management tools, the annual prairie fires are also a remarkable, observable Spring-time event for visitors to the Flint Hills Region of Kansas.
 We invite you to join us during the Prairie Fire Festival to witness for yourself what we here in the Flint Hills have always admired.